EdwardRook/CaseStudy2_Bellabeat/README.md

-# Case Study 2:How Can a Wellness Technology Company Play It Smart
+# Case Study 2: How Can a Wellness Technology Company Play It Smart
 ## A Google Data Analytics Professional Certificate Capstone Project

 The goal of this case study is to follow the steps of the data analysis process: Ask, Prepare, Process, Analyse, Share and Act.